efredericks/gvsu-cis373/assets/labs/lab1-redux.md

 ## Install CircuitPython and Libraries

 When you plug in your device for the first time you'll most likely see a `CPLAYBOOT` or `CPLAYBTBOOT` directory pop up - this means you're in bootloader mode.
 If you see `CIRCUITPY` you're most likely fine (meaning, your device is running CircuitPython).
+If you don't see anything then you need to install CircuitPython!

 {: .important }
 We want to be running the latest version of CircuitPython - 10.x.
 It may be pre-installed on your device, but it may not.
 Depends on when your board was built!
 If you already have 10.x then you do **not** need to do the CircuitPython install!
 (The libraries you do though).
+However, if you see colored lights ringing around it then you do **not** have it installed!

 ---